About Us

 Duane Koons has been playing pickleball for “too many years to count”.
 He and wife Maureen O’Connor moved to Viroqua in 1989 to work and raise 4 children and several dogs.
 They have been active in education and local sports including to help start Viroqua Park and Rec's youth soccer program and local girl's hockey in the 1990s.
 Duane worked in Viroqua as a family and emergency medicine doctor until 2020 and now works part-time at Scenic Bluffs Community Health Clinic in Cashton.
 He is a USAP Pickleball Ambassador and is working on his coaching certification.
 When not pickling he enjoys hiking, biking, landscaping, reading and napping.

-Paul Grenier | Vice President
+Duane Klein | Vice President

-Niki Steele | Secretary
+Havvah Spicer | Secretary

 Matt Bomkamp | Treasurer